 FORESIGHT GROUP LLP PRIVACY NOTICE

-Welcome to Foresight Group’s privacy notice.
+Welcome to Foresight Group’s privacy notice, which also covers cookies.

 Foresight Group respects your privacy and is committed to protecting your personal data.
 This privacy notice informs you about how we use and look after your personal data when you visit our website (regardless of where you visit from), when we provide our products and services to you and when information is provided to us relating to our investment business and also informs you about your privacy rights and how the law protects you.